Youth Solving Poverty

 Ignatius found the Educate!
-YBE Mentor-Fellow description listed in a local newspaper and applied immediately.
-Following several rounds of interviews, Ignatius was thrilled when he was offered a spot in the YBE program.
+Mentor description listed in a local newspaper and applied immediately.
+Following several rounds of interviews, Ignatius was thrilled when he was asked to be a Mentor.
 Throughout the training, Ignatius learned new aspects of leadership and entrepreneurship that he could incorporate into his own business.
 He also overcame a fear of public speaking and can now confidently communicate with and engage large audiences.
-Ignatius is especially fond of the bi-weekly trainings for YBE Mentor-Fellows where he can communicate ideas and troubleshoot with his peers.
-He is excited to be a part of the Educate! team and enjoys imparting the knowledge he has learned in YBE trainings to the scholars.
+Ignatius is especially fond of the bi-weekly Mentor trainings where he can communicate ideas and troubleshoot with his peers.
+He is excited to be a part of the Educate! team and enjoys imparting the knowledge he has learned in YBE trainings to the Scholars.
 Now that Ignatius has learned all of Educate!’s leadership and entrepreneurship curriculum, he plans to return home to help his family with all aspects of book-keeping, such as the meticulous recording of all transactions and inventory.

 On Augustine’s very first day of high school, he met Educate!
-Mentor Otim and was immediately inspired to join the Social Entrepreneurship and Leadership course that Otim facilitated.
-Soon thereafter, Augustine became the president of the Social Entrepreneurship Club at his school, and realized had found his passion and calling in inspiring young people to reach their full potential: “I envision myself a great leader in Africa....
+Mentor Otim and was immediately inspired to be an Educate!
+Scholar.
+Soon thereafter, Augustine became the president of the Student Business Club at his school, and realized had found his passion and calling in inspiring young people to reach their full potential: “I envision myself a great leader in Africa....
 I will do much more to transform Africa, solving community problems such as poverty.”

 Augustine founded a community organization in Mbale called Economic Youth Empowerment, which envisions communities where youth are at the forefront of transforming and developing their communities by creating sustainable enterprises to eradicate poverty.
 Augustine also joined the Educate! team, working as a Youth Leader in Mbale.
 His story is a reminder of the power of passion to incite positive change in a community.
 We are very proud to have him on the Educate! team.